 Cyanotype portraits and video, 2021

 Eavesdropping explores the potential of the cyanotype process to create multiple impressions from one image.
-I contact-printed twenty-five unique cyanotype portraits from the same negative of a portrait of artist Jane Wildgoose photographed at The Wildgoose Memorial Library in London.
+During 2020, I contact-printed twenty-five unique cyanotype prints using the same negative of a portrait of artist Jane Wildgoose.
+As part of my experiments, some of the prints were toned with tea and coffee, creating sepia-like prints.
+The image used was from a shoot I did some years previously when I photographed Jane Wildgoose at The Wildgoose Memorial Library in London.

 A short film explores the animating qualities of the prints when placed in a timeline; the images slowly merging with a video portrait of the same scene.